dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   economic growth the world over
   - BUT WE ABSOLUTELY CANNOT AFFORD A CRASH RIGHT NOW

-### The Smart Grid and the Importance of Stability in Developing Nations
+### The Smart Grid and the Importance of Stability in Developing Nations to Interdependent Economic Sectors

   - some-thing like pulse-width shift between digital/analog
   - the AC/DC divide pushes from consumer electronics to homes, cars